 Acknowledgements: In addition to the references above, the DF-61 Task Force 43 cruisebook and the June 1961 Bulletin of the US Antarctic Projects Officer contained further discussion and photos.
-Several folks who were at McMurdo and Byrd in 1961 also furnished information and photos--many thanks to Bruce Raymond, Don Walk, Phil Bradford, and Robert Woods.
+Several folks who were at McMurdo and Byrd in 1961 also furnished information and photos--many thanks to Bruce Raymond (who provided the photo captions), Don Walk, Phil Bradford, and Robert Woods.

 In November 2012 I heard from Denis Yurkov (Денис Юрков), Leonid Kuperov was his great-uncle.
 Leonid and his sister (Denis's grandmother) have passed away, but their sister was still alive.
 Denis read this story here and decided to ask Leonid's sister for details.